sebaena/dotfiles/README.md

 # How To Use

+### Linux
-In Linux based systems, I usually clone this (dotfiles) repository to ` ~/github/` and create symbolic links, that way my configuration is always tracked by git.
+I usually clone this (dotfiles) repository to ` ~/github/` and create symbolic links, that way my configuration is always tracked by git.

 so make sure that a configuration directory exists
 ```